EXPERT PROMPTING MASTERCLASS

 The Symptom

-You write detailed instructions, but the AI ignores parts of them or gets confused.
+Detailed instructions written, but AI ignores parts or gets confused.

 Example:

-You asked for: Analysis with 5 sections, each including examples and data
+Asked for: 5 sections, each with examples and data

 The Diagnosis